zhenv5/PyStack/README.md

 * PostId_CommenterId.csv: index = False, columns = ["PostId","UserId","Score"], UserId gave a comment on PostId (Question or Answer(?)).
 And the number of up-votes he/she get is Score
 * PostId_CommenterId_Text.pkl: d = {"PostId":[],"UserId":[],"Score":[],"Text":[],"CreationDate":[]}

+## Discuss

+This code is written for research.
+It aims to help you start to do your analysi on Stack Exchange Sites without the dirty preprocessing work.

+Feel free to post any questons or comments.